edenlabllc/rmk/docs/configuration/cluster-management/cluster-management.md

   > provider.

-A full list of available commands for working with CAPI management clusters and for provisioning target Kubernetes clusters can be found [here](../../commands.md#capi-c).
+A full list of available commands for working with CAPI management clusters and for provisioning target Kubernetes clusters can be found at the [link](../../commands.md#capi-c).

 ## Using RMK cluster providers to provision and destroy target Kubernetes clusters